junhyunglee73/real-space-water-surface-dynamics/README.md

-# Real-Space Deterministic Water Surface Dynamics
+# Execution-Deterministic Water Surface Dynamics

 This repository contains the simulation codes used in the manuscript:

-"Real-Space Deterministic Water Surface Dynamics via Temporal Recording of Local Direction Alternating Force"
+"Execution-Deterministic Water Surface Dynamics via Temporal Recording of Local Direction Alternating Force"

 The codes implement a deterministic framework for modeling water surface behavior based on localized force–mass interactions and temporal causal records.